-- 1.3.1 The Local Plan, when adopted, will be the main planning document for Reading.
-It will replace the three existing development plan documents the Core Strategy (adopted 2008, amended 2015), Reading Central Area Action Plan (adopted 2009) and Sites and Detailed Policies Document (adopted 2012, amended 2015). - 1.3.2 The only topics that the Local Plan will not cover are minerals and waste planning.
+- 1.3.1 The Local Plan is the main planning document for Reading.
+It replaces the three previous development plan documents - the Core Strategy (adopted 2008, amended 2015), Reading Central Area Action Plan (adopted 2009) and Sites and Detailed Policies Document (adopted 2012, amended 2015). - 1.3.2 The only topics that the Local Plan does not cover are minerals and waste planning.
 These will be the subject of a separate Minerals and Waste Local Plan, which is being prepared jointly with Wokingham Borough Council, Bracknell Forest Borough Council and the Royal Borough of Windsor and Maidenhead.
-More information on the Joint Minerals and Waste Local Plan, which went through an Issues and Options stage consultation in June and July 2017, can be found on the website5. - 1.3.3 There will be specific sites or topics that require more detailed consideration, and this will mean the production of Supplementary Planning Documents (SPDs).
+More information on the Joint Minerals and Waste Local Plan, which went through consultation on a Draft Plan between August and October 2018, can be found on the website5. - 1.3.3 There will be specific sites or topics that require more detailed consideration, and this will mean the production of Supplementary Planning Documents (SPDs).
 These may include planning briefs for specific sites, or topic based SPDs on matters such as sustainable design.
 These cannot make policy on their own, and can only provide more detail on a policy in a Local Plan.
 Some existing SPDs will continue to apply under the proposed new policies, and the relevant section of the plan states where this is the case. - 1.3.4 This plan has been prepared in accordance with the National Planning Policy Framework (NPPF), which sets out the overall national approach to planning.
 Local plans should be consistent with the principles and policies in the NPPF, including the presumption in favour of sustainable development.